josh-collinsworth/sveltekit-blog-starter/README.md

 npm run build
 ```

+You can use that as your build command if your repo is connected to a host like Netlify or Vercel, which automatically deploys.

-That should do it on a host like Netlify or Vercel.
-Or, if you prefer, you can run `npm run build` to generate the static files, then upload those (they'll be generated into a `build` folder).
+Or, if you prefer, you can run `npm run build` locally to generate the static files.
+That will result in a `build` folder you can upload anywhere a static site can be hosted.

-Use `npm run preview` _after_ a build to preview the built site.
+Use `npm run preview` _after_ a build to preview the built site locally.

 ## Further documentation